huacchob/ISR-Firmware/README.md

 # ISR-Firmware

-Here is the script used to upgrade firmware on ISR devices WHen using this script, you also need to create two files in the same directory this file is placed in
+Here is the script used to upgrade firmware on ISR devices When using this script, you also need to create two files in the same directory this file is placed in
 1. IP.txt - All IPs will be placed in this file
 2. Error.txt - This file should be empty, but all devices that have an error, their IP will be added to this file